Top 10 Dumbest Auto Accessories

 Fast-food Swivel Tray

 If you’re going to sit in your stationary car while eating fast food, you might as well dine inside the restaurant.
-And if you intend to dine while driving (which Gear Heads does not recommend), then a precarious swivel tray – which protrudes from a center-console cup holder to support a small round dish above – only elevates your meal to create even more fries-ketchup-and-soda chaos on the first sharp corner or sudden stop.
+And if you intend to dine while driving (which Autowise does not recommend), then a precarious swivel tray – which protrudes from a center-console cup holder to support a small round dish above – only elevates your meal to create even more fries-ketchup-and-soda chaos on the first sharp corner or sudden stop.
 Owners report failure to fit the cup holders of many common cars, and construction quality roughly equivalent to a party favor.